D is for Dark

 So why is vitamin D it so dang important?

 We know the most about vitamin D as it relates to bone health, as it helps the body to absorb calcium.
 A vitamin D deficiency leads to nutritional rickets, a condition that causes deformed and weak bones in infants and children.
 In adults not getting enough Vitamin D can increase the risk of developing osteoporosis.

 Aside from bone health, vitamin D has been linked with diabetes, cardiovascular disease, depression, breast, colon, and prostate cancer, autoimmune diseases, influenza, and the common cold.

 Despite the all of these claims regarding the benefits of vitamin D there is still a lot of disagreement amongst the scientific community regarding it’s efficacy as a supplement.
 The only proven benefit is in helping calcium to build strong bones, but we do know that vitamin D helps regulate the immune system and neuromuscular system.
 Exactly in what way is a matter of debate.

 Vitamin D and vegetarians

-Some studies have found vegans to have lower vitamin D intakes than lacto-ovo vegetarians or omnivores, yet any person who does not include good sources of vitamin D in their diet or take supplements can be at risk for not getting enough, especially in northern climates where sunlight exposure is limited.
+Some studies have found vegans to have lower vitamin D intakes than lacto-ovo vegetarians or omnivores, yet any person who does not include good sources in their diet or take supplements can be at risk for not getting enough, especially in northern climates where sunlight exposure is limited.